nvictus/pqdict/README.md

 Priority Queue Dictionary (pqdict)
 =========================

 An indexed priority queue data implementation written in python.
-The `PQDict` class provides the `MutableMapping` protocol and operates like a python dictionary with a couple extra methods.
+The `PQDict` class provides the `MutableMapping` protocol and operates like a regular python dictionary with a couple extra methods.
 Think of it as a mapping of "dictionary keys" to "priority keys".

-## What is an _indexed_ priority queue?
+## What is an "indexed" priority queue?
 A priority queue is an abstract data structure that performs a basic service: serve the element of highest priority first.
 You can insert elements with priorities, and remove or peek at the top priority element.
-An indexed priority queue additionally allows you to alter the priority of a particular element.
-With the right implementation, these operations can be done efficiently.
+Unlike standard priority queues, an indexed priority queue additionally allows you to alter the priority of any element in the queue.
+With the right implementation, each of these operations can be done efficiently.

 ## How does it work?
 The priority queue is implemented as a binary heap (using a python list), which supports: